turbaevsky/indicators/doc/PI_DB_TS.md

 ### Access

 The application requires access to the Internet using Internet Explorer version 5.0, service pack B, or better.
-If access is not currently available, a member may request its regional centres to enter its data for its units; however, it is strongly suggested that each member work toward improving its Internet access to benefit from efficient data reporting and utilization of the system features.
+If access is not currently available, a member may request its regional centres to enter its data for its units; however, it is strongly suggested that each member work toward improving its Internet access to benefit from efficient data reporting and utilisation of the system features.

 The system is accessed through the Performance Indicator section on the WANO Web site.
-An ID and password are required to access the WANO Web site; in addition, specific authorizations must be made for the ID to perform various actions within DES.
-The units assigned local administrator for the performance indicator program controls those authorizations.
-The WANO regional centre data coordinators initially assign the local administrator authorization.
-The system administrator is located in WANO-Atlanta Center.
+An ID and password are required to access the WANO Web site; in addition, specific authorisations must be made for the ID to perform various actions within DES.
+The units assigned local administrator for the performance indicator program controls those authorisations.
+The WANO regional centre data coordinators initially assign the local administrator authorisation.
+The system administrator is located in WANO-Atlanta Centre.
 (Passwords expire every 180 days.)

-### Personal Authorization
+### Personal Authorisation

 Local administrators control access to DES once an ID is assigned to the individual seeking access.

 ### Features

-The following features are included in DES:  [Data Entry](#data-entry) (the capability to enter data into data categories); [Data Submittal](#data-submittal) (the capability to submit data after entry to WANO regional centres for review, acceptance, and processing); [Data Review](#data-review) (the capability for regional centres to review and process data submitted by members); [Data View](#data-view) (the capability to view data entered into DES); and the capability to run several types of reports.
+The following features are included in DES:  [Data Entry](#data-entry) (the capability to enter data into data categories); [Data Submitter](#data-submitter) (the capability to submit data after entry to WANO regional centres for review, acceptance, and processing); [Data Review](#data-review) (the capability for regional centres to review and process data submitted by members); [Data View](#data-view) (the capability to view data entered into DES); and the capability to run several types of reports.

 The [Reports](#reports) include data quality reports, calculations, timeliness status, and unit pedigree information.

-The system also allows local administrators flexibility in assigning authorizations to other IDs of the same organization.
+The system also allows local administrators flexibility in assigning authorisations to other IDs of the same organisation.
 [Security](#administer-security) administration can be accessed under the  [Maintenance](#maintenance) tab on the DES Home Page.

-Several other features are included under the [Maintenance](#maintenance) tab that allows certain label customizations and selections.
+Several other features are included under the [Maintenance](#maintenance) tab that allows certain label customisation and selections.
 These features are suggested for advanced users.
 Contact the regional coordinator regarding these features.

 [Help](#help) screens are available under the Help tab but are very basic and limited.
 Improvements will be made as resources permit.
-Although print and copy capability is possible, the system is designed for electronic entry, submittal, and viewing of data, and therefore printouts may not be suitable for formal reports.
+Although print and copy capability is possible, the system is designed for electronic entry, submitter, and viewing of data, and therefore printouts may not be suitable for formal reports.

 Users should review all available tabs and menu items to identify all available capabilities.

 ### Data Entry

-Authorized users enter performance data or codes in specific categories and the related comments if appropriate.
-If the category field has a selectable option for the corresponding unit of measure, that selection MUST be made first, turning the data field color green, before entering the numerical value.
+Authorised users enter performance data or codes in specific categories and the related comments if appropriate.
+If the category field has a selectable option for the corresponding unit of measure, that selection MUST be made first, turning the data field colour green, before entering the numerical value.
 Data with a green field is called utility data as it has not been submitted to WANO for review.
 Calculations can be made in DES using utility data.

-### Submittal
+### Submitter

- Authorized users submit completed performance categories for specific periods.
+ Authorised users submit completed performance categories for specific periods.
 Any or all categories may be selected for single or multiple periods at a single time.
-After submittal, the data field turns yellow.
+After submitter, the data field turns yellow.
 Data with a yellow field is called Review level data and is available to WANO for Review and acceptance.
 Data at the Review level cannot be changed by the utility.
 It is also not used by WANO in published calculations.
-Authorized users can recall (by category) data in Review to utility data level if the data needs to be changed.
+Authorised users can recall (by category) data in Review to utility data level if the data needs to be changed.
 Calculations can be made in DES using Review level data.

-A separate ID can be used to submit data in order to allow an independent verification of data quality before data categories are submittal to WANO.
+A separate ID can be used to submit data in order to allow an independent verification of data quality before data categories are submitter to WANO.

-Data submitters are reminded to submit "station" level data in addition to the "unit" level data (separate selections are required).
-We have noticed that station submittal is sometimes overlooked.
+Data submitter are reminded to submit "station" level data in addition to the "unit" level data (separate selections are required).
+We have noticed that station submitter is sometimes overlooked.
 We are also investigating a software change to avoid this problem.
 Some units have data revisions remaining at the "utility" level (green).
 Please remember to Submit data revisions, or Refresh